Expanding the NEST

 *At least one practice engaged by KSU educators must include an institutional initiative.
 These initiatives are reflected in practices #7, 8, 16, 17, and 18.

-If you would like to be recognized as NEST Champion, Innovator, or Advocate, the submission period for recognition for the fall semester is open October 1, 2024 - October 21, 2024.
+If you would like to be recognized as NEST Champion, Innovator, or Advocate, the submission period for recognition for the spring semester is open March 21, 2025 - April 29, 2025.

 We encourage you to review the Expanding the NEST resources and make a plan for engaging in the menu of practices.